sbrcly/sbrcly/README.md

 ### Hi there 👋, My name is Scott Barclay
 #### I'm a web developer

-A web developer currently living in Las Vegas, NV but am willing and happy to relocate if need be.
+Currently living in Las Vegas, NV but am willing and happy to relocate if need be.
 You'll be hiring someone with a passion for acquiring new skills, building things from scratch, and who finds perfect Lighthouse